EdoLabWorks/Node-WebSocket-SPA/README.md

 we will move our data from the front-end to our back-end endpoints using a simple header and payload JSON data packet.
-Packet communication is prevalent in the lower phyical layer in any computer networking among them is the internet.
+Packet communication is prevalent in the lower phyical layer in any computer and wireless networking among them is the internet, wifi and LTE.